 The Landlord and Tenant Act 1954 provides tenants of business premises with rights of ‘security of tenure’.
 This means that once a business tenant’s lease expires, the tenant has the right to request a new lease on the same terms as the previous lease (subject to agreement on commercial terms, such as the amount of rent, and any updates in law), except where the landlord has a statutory ground to refuse the grant of a new lease (for example, if the tenant has failed to pay rent or if the landlord wishes to redevelop the premises).

-When agreeing to enter into a commercial or business lease, one of the things that will be discussed when agreeing Heads of Terms is whether your lease will be ‘protected’ with security of tenure, or ‘contracted out’/’excluded’ from security of tenure.
+When agreeing to enter into a commercial or business lease, one of the Heads of Terms to be negotiated is whether your lease will be ‘protected’ with security of tenure, or ‘contracted out’/’excluded’ from security of tenure.

 What is the process of agreeing a lease that is contracted out?

-If you and the landlord have agreed that the lease you will be entering into will exclude your rights of security of tenure (often referred to as ‘contracting out’ or ‘outside the provisions of the Landlord and Tenant Act‘), then once the lease expires, you will not have a right to request a new lease from the Landlord.
-There’s a particular process for serving and acknowledging this change.
+If you (the tenant) and the landlord have agreed that the lease you will be entering into will exclude your rights of security of tenure (often referred to as ‘contracting out’ or ‘outside the provisions of the Landlord and Tenant Act‘), then once the lease expires, you will not have a right to request a new lease from the Landlord.
+There’s a particular process for formally agreeing this.

-It’s important that both the landlord and the tenant follow the correct procedure to ‘contract out’ of security of tenure.
+It’s important that both the landlord and the tenant follow the correct procedure to ‘contract out’ of security of tenure to ensure the agreement is valid.
 In order to give up these rights to renew, the tenant is required to:

 - accept and read a ‘warning notice’ from the landlord setting out that you will not have the right to renew the lease, under statute, at the end of its term; and